jaimehrubiks/kodewolf/source/content/blog/hardware-the-horrible-rt3290-realtek-chipset-and-ubuntu.md

 title = "The horrible rt3290 realtek chipset and ubuntu"
 +++

 Hi !
-I've got quite an old laptop : a HP Probook 4540s.
+As you can see in my [backpack](./backpack/), I've got quite an old laptop : a HP Probook 4540s.
 This old girl is perfect for me : 6GB of memory, a dual-core CPU, a 500GB hard drive, a good screen and plenty of ports.
 But there is one thing I forgot to check : the wireless chipset.

 ![Old amplifier](./images/ampli.jpg)